@scribe-atp/core

 interface Article { title: string; content: string; // Sanitised HTML — safe to render directly textContent?: string; // Plain-text version of content (HTML tags stripped) path: string; // e.g. "/creative-writing/my-post" site: string; // AT URI of the publication, e.g. "at://did:plc:…/site.standard.publication/3abc" canonicalUrl?: string; // Fully-qualified article URL, e.g. "https://myblog.com/blog/my-article" coverImageUrl?: string; // URL of the cover/splash image description?: string; tags?: string[]; contributors?: ArticleContributor[]; bskyPostRef?: { uri: string; cid: string }; // Bluesky post reference if the article was cross-posted createdAt?: string; // ISO 8601 publishedAt: string; // ISO 8601 updatedAt: string; // ISO 8601}ArticleContributor

-interface ArticleContributor { did: string; // AT Protocol DID of the contributor role?: string; // e.g. "author", "editor", "illustrator" displayName?: string; // Human-readable name}SiteRecord
+interface ArticleContributor { did: string; // AT Protocol DID of the contributor role?: string; // e.g. "author", "editor", "illustrator" displayName?: string; // Human-readable name}Profile

 Section titled “SiteRecord”A Site with the AT URI of its underlying record included.
 Returned by listSites.